youshaox/cloud_based_data_mining_system/1_vm_scripts/2_vm_setup/0_default2/readme.md

 ## 2. Introduction

-<u>The deploy.py will **automatically setup or scale up all the instances **and **run the ansible-playbooks to configure the corresponding softwares**.
-But it is more clearer for us to divide them into two parts in this report.</u>
+<u>The deploy.py will **automatically setup or scale up the instances **and **run the ansible-playbooks to configure the corresponding softwares**.
+It is more clearer for us to divide them into two parts and have discussion in this report.</u>

 ```shell
  # 1. deploy.py